-Hydroponic Waste Water and What to Do with It: Part 3
+Hydroponic Waste Water, Part 3

 Welcome back!
 This is the third installment of how-to handle the water left over from your hydroponic system.
 While I love the summer because the ice cream man comes to my house every day, we definitely don’t see rain as often as that.
 Responsible water management with our hydroponic system will help us save water for our lawns and gardens and reduce our environmental impact.
 And it’s not just kind to nature, but also to your wallet.
 Saving on your water bill each month means more money for Ninja Turtle pops.

 The Dubious Dehumidifier

 95% of the water used by plants is evaporated through the leaves as a cooling mechanism.
 Therefore, with larger hydroponic systems we use dehumidifiers to control excess humidity in our grow room or greenhouse.
 The water you remove from the dehumidifier may look clean, but don’t be fooled.
 Dehumidifiers typically use metal coils which can leave trace amounts of copper or aluminum in the condensate.
 While not deadly toxic like heavy metals, we still don’t want this building up in our system.
 Unless you keep your dehumidifier surgically clean, odds are there’s a bit of bacterial build up in there as well.
 Now don’t panic.
 The black plague is NOT growing in you dehumidifier.
 It’s no more than bacteria and dust naturally in the air.
 Just don’t drink it and be sure to clean your unit regularly.